522539291/resorcerer/README.md

 ```

 If you're not familiar with the Prometheus [query language](https://prometheus.io/docs/querying/basics/), now is a good time to learn it.
-Also, to verify the setup you might want to use `curl http://prometheus-resorcerer.192.168.99.100.nip.io/api/v1/targets`.
+Also, to verify the setup you might want to use `curl http://prometheus-resorcerer.192.168.99.100.nip.io/api/v1/targets`;
+see also this example of a [targets JSON](dev/example-targets.json) result file.

 ### Launch resorcerer